yc22305/CubeSat/README.md

    RX <---> TX0 (pin 1)
    TX <---> RX0 (pin 0)

-##### [NOTE:]
-Actually, which TX and RX on DUE are used is up to you, but TX0 and RX0 are defult in "rosserial_arduino" package.
-The disadvantage of using TX0 and RX0 is that occupying this UART will disable Arduino Serial Monitor (in fact, you could still open the monitor, but this will confuse your PC where to send the data (Serial Monitor or ROS)).
-Therefore, the implenment in this project is to set TX1 and RX1 connected to HC-05.
-How to modify these UART pins will be instructed in the "rosserial" section.
+Actually, which TX and RX on DUE are used is up to you (you only need some software setting), but TX0 and RX0 are defult in "rosserial_arduino" package. **In this project, the implement is to set TX1 and RX1 connected to HC-05**.
+The reason of using TX1 and RX1 instead of TX0 and RX0 is that occupying the latter UART will disable Arduino Serial Monitor (in fact, you could still open the monitor, but this will confuse your PC about which place to send the data to: Serial Monitor or ROS master). **How to modify these UART pins will be instructed in the section "Rosserial: Change the serial port for transmitting ROS message"**.

 #### \<Step2:\> Create the corresponding virtual port:
 A virtual port is created to be bound with our HC-05.
 Before that, tools for bluetooth management are needed to be installed: